abiheiri/scraper/README.md

 ## Usage

-To use the tool, first activate the pipenv shell, then run the following command:
+To use the tool locally, first activate the pipenv shell, then run the following command:

 ```
 # Activate the pipenv environment